MoserMichael/jscriptparse/README.md

 ## what I learned while writing this project

+Writing a programming languages is a whole lot of work.
+Doing a small programming language makes me appreciate the authors of the tools that i am using everyday.
+Someone who is implementing a language has to take care of all the detail, a programmer who is using that language is spared this effort, that's something to appreciate!

 i am learning about interpreted languages (such as python, php, javascript, perl, etc...)
 Now I keep noticing quite a lot of details, while writing my little interpreter.
 I am keeping some notes [here](https://github.com/MoserMichael/jscriptparse/blob/main/notes/notes.txt)

 The moral: you can learn a lot with this type of project! (i think the important part is to keep notes, otherwise you tend to forget the details...)

-Another moral: writing any of these programming languages is a whole lot of work.
-Doing a small programming language makes me appreciate the authors of the tools that i am using everyday.
-Someone who is implementing a language has to take care of all the detail, a programmer who is using that language is spared this effort, that's something to appreciate!